symmetryinvestments/concurrency/README.md

 > NOTE: In some cases when a stop is requested, the Sender is already busy setting a value or an exception.
 Receivers should not assume that because the stoptoken is triggered only `setDone` will be called, it is perfectly valid to call one of the other two as well.

-In some case you might need a push notification that a stop has been requested.
+You might need a push notification that a stop has been requested.
 There is a free function called `onStop` that takes a StopToken and a delegate.
-The delegate will be called - in another execution context - to signify that a stop is requested.
-The `onStop` function returns a `StopCallback` that needs its `dispose` to be called before or after the Sender has called one of the completion functions.
+The delegate will be called - in an undefined execution context - to signify that a stop is requested.
+The `onStop` function returns a `StopCallback` that needs its `dispose` to be called before the Sender has terminated.
 Not calling `dispose` will lead to memory leaks in long-running Senders (e.g. the Nursery).

 See http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p2175r0.html for a thorough explanation for why we need stop tokens in particular and cancellation in general.